Tuesday, 31 July 2012

 Keep Cool and Classy

 Upper middle-class Upwards who live in Hampstead open the trunk where they keep all the summer clothes they’ve had for 30 years and take out an old cotton number which they wear with thick, flat, brown Clarks sandals.
+They are so out they're in, but they don't care.
 They drink Pimm's.

 Lower middle-class Jen Teale says she’s got a tan in Morocco when she’s just gone lobster and damaged her skin.
 She drinks Campari and soda.

-Working-clas Sharon Definitely has one of those battery-powered hand fans and says “It’s really warm today!”
+Working-class Sharon Definitely has one of those battery-powered hand fans and says “It’s really warm today!”
 (Upwards and Stow Crats say “hot” because they call a spade a spade.)
 Very Bohemian Rowena carries a Japanese parasol and has a selection of beautiful fans.
 She installs a windcatcher on her roof and drinks Fanta.
+If this heatwave goes on she might build herself a Yemeni adobe house with thick clay walls.